 The programmes are therefore set at the level we want our clients to aim for, not start with.
 If our clients were able to do the programmes as performed in the videos on week 1, where do they go from there?
 If workouts are easy to begin with, then they would always be easy and we would not see any results.

 Each client we train has a different level of fitness.
 We have some who are beginners, then others who are advanced and may have been participating in our workouts for years.
-Delivering a group workout suitable for all levels provides the biggest challenge for fx instructors and T3 HIIT coaches.
+Delivering a group workout suitable for all levels provides the biggest challenge for fx exercise to music instructors and T3 HIIT instructors.

 To help, we have put together a number of helpful tips.
 These are only suggestions and while some may suit your workouts and clients, others may not.
 Feel free to use the ones that work best for you and your clients.